Definition

 Guidelines

-- Ensure that linked files and attachments are accessible and directly opened.
+- Ensure that linked files and attachments are directly opened.

 - Ensure that relevant information about options to access files is presented to users.